buckyroberts/Webpage-Screenshot/README.md

 # Webpage-Screenshot

-JavaFX program that allows you to enter the URL of a webpage and it takes a screenshot.
+JavaFX program that lets you to enter the URL of a webpage and it will take a screenshot and save it as a .png image.

-## To build .jar
+## To build a .jar file

+Follow these steps to build the .jar file in Intellij.

 * File > Save All.
 * Run driver or class with main method.